peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The key or value of <i>header</i>
 is null.

  * System.ArgumentException:
-The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.
+The header field name is too long or contains an invalid character, or he header field's value is syntactically invalid.

 ### AddInline

     public PeterO.Mail.Message AddInline(
         PeterO.Mail.MediaType mediaType);

-Adds an inline body part with an empty body and with the given media type to this message.
-Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.
+Adds an inline body part with an empty body and with the given media type o this message.
+Before the new body part is added, if this message isn't lready a multipart message, it becomes a "multipart/mixed" message with he current body converted to an inline body part.

 <b>Parameters:</b>